Creative schizophrenia

 It is important to notice that these four clusters are not the types of schizophrenia.
 There is only one disease.
 The broken switch.
 One.
 This division is just a way to highlight the most distinct versions of observable behavior.
 To see the extremes.
 It helps to work with the patterns.
 Nothing more.

-In some circumstances this creative behavior can be classified not even as schizophrenia, but as the schizotypal personality disorder, or some other "not as serious" disease, to reduce the stigma around the patients.
-This messes up the data in the field.
+In some circumstances this creative behavior can be classified not even as schizophrenia, but as a schizotypal personality disorder, or some other "not as serious" disease, to reduce the stigma around the patients.
+This messes up data in the field.
 It may look like there are several diseases here.
-But no. It's the same core problem.
-Just the different pairs of patterns.
+But no. It's the same core problem, just different pairs of patterns.